 CNN, June 24, 2018

 This piece highlights the heart-wrenching audio between children separated from their parents and border patrol workers, and its role in shaping the current immigration debate.
-The audio was obtained by ProPublica, a grantee of the Foundation’s journalism portfolio in the Local and Emerging Opportunities program.
+The audio was obtained by ProPublica, a grantee of the Foundation’s journalism portfolio in the Community and Opportunity program.

 Natural Gas Could Warm the Planet as Much as Coal in the Short Term